CDCgov/patristic/README.md

 # patristic

-patristic is a javascript toolkit for working with phylogenies.
+`patristic` is a javascript toolkit for working with phylogenies.
 It can:

 * Parse newick into Javacsipt objects representing the phylogenetic tree
-* Run neighborjoining to compute a phylogenetic tree from a distance matrix
+* Run rapid neighbor joining to compute a phylogenetic tree from a distance matrix
 * Infer a patristic distance matrix from a phylogenetic tree
-* Infer directionality between two leaves in the tree
 * Reroot a tree on any given leaf node
+* Infer directionality between two leaves in the tree (in development)

-# Installation
+## Installation

 To install patristic package with NPM use: `npm install --save patristic`

-# Usage
+## Usage

 Please note that this is very much an alpha-stage API and is (all but certainly) going to change in the very near future.

-## Quick Start
+### Quick Start

 ```javascript
 var newick = "(A:0.1,B:0.2,(C:0.3,(D:0.4,E:0.6):0.1):0.5);";
 var tree = patristic.parseNewick(newick);
 ```

-More interestingly, we can use this tree to compute a patristic distance matrix.
+We can use this tree to compute a patristic distance matrix.

 ```javascript
 var matrix = tree.toMatrix();